CreatorLZ/Leetcode/two_pointers/lc11_container_with_most_water.md

 ## Problem Statement

-Given an integer array `height` of length `n`, where each element `height[i]` represents the height of a vertical line at position `i`, find two lines that form a container with the x-axis to hold the most water.
-Return the **maximum area** of water the container can store.
-The area is calculated as the distance between the lines (width) multiplied by the minimum height of the two lines.
+You are given an integer array` height` of length `n`.
+There are `n` vertical lines drawn such that the two endpoints of the `ith` line are `(i, 0)` and `(i, height[i])`.

+Find two lines that together with the x-axis form a container, such that the container contains the most water.

+Return the maximum amount of water a container can store.

+Notice that you may not slant the container.

 - **Constraints**: